Configure via GUC

 system — parameters of this type can only be changed via the postgresql.conf file (using the

-utility).
+gpconfigutility).
 You cannot alter these parameters "on the fly".
 To define a system parameter value, run one of the following commands and then perform a restart or reload operation (depending on the parameter classification):-

-Set the parameter value on Master only.
+Set the parameter value on master only.
 Use this command for master parameters:

-parameter, despite this parameter belongs to the master category.
-If you try to set different values for this parameter on Master and Segment hosts, you get the following error: "gp_default_storage_options value cannot be different on master and segments".
+$ gpconfig -c <parameter> -v <value> --masteronlyCAUTIONThis command cannot be applied to thegp_default_storage_optionsparameter, despite this parameter belongs to the master category.
+If you try to set different values for this parameter on master and segment hosts, you get the following error:gp_default_storage_options value cannot be different on master and segments.
 Use the next command instead. -

-Set the parameter value on all segments (including Master):
+Set the parameter value on all segments (including master):

-$ gpconfig -c <parameter> -v <value>
+$ gpconfig -c <parameter> -v <value> -

-Set different values of the specified parameter on Segment hosts and Master:
+Set different values of the specified parameter on segment hosts and master:

-$ gpconfig -c <parameter> -v <value_segment> -m <value_master>
+$ gpconfig -c <parameter> -v <value_segment> -m <value_master> -

 Comment the parameter in all configuration files, thus restoring its default value: